Compare Renters Insurance for Eckert Apartments & Multi-Family Homes

 Your landlord’s policy won’t cover your belongings or your liability.
 The building is insured by the owner; your **renters policy** protects your property, your personal liability, and provides a buffer for temporary housing if a covered loss forces you out.
 The NAIC’s consumer guidance is clear on this point.

 Local reality: Eckert leases commonly require proof of renters insurance and a named landlord/manager.
-The area also follows Colorado housing regulations, including rental property standards—good to know when you’re moving in.
+Delta County follows Colorado’s tenant laws, emphasizing habitability and security deposits.

 What Your Eckert Renters Policy Can Include